ironeternal/ironeternal.github.io/warband.md

 - Attack: roll to kill an enemy in the current room (or an adjacent room if a hero is ranged)
 - Use an object
 - Use a skill: You may only attempt an action if your character has the kind of class or skill that would allow them to do so.
 Standard DC for checks is 5 (on a d20 roll), hard checks are DC 10, and impossible checks are DC 15
+- Stabilise: Make a DC5 check to stop an out-of-action ally from bleeding to death.
+When no enemies exist on the game board a stabilised creature returns to 1 wounds.

 #### To Kill